Cart integration guide

 // Response: data.settings.localizedLabels

-const addToCart = async (variantId, measurementType, value, unit, localizedLabels, price, quantity) => {
+const addToCart = async (cartId, variantId, measurementType, value, unit, localizedLabels, price, quantity) => {

 const mutation = `